A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: Introduction

 A clear missing step in the scientific literature is a systematic comparison of numerical codes, to estimate the degree of precision reached by current numerical models.
 This step is particularly urgent at the dawn of the multi-messenger gamma-neutrino astrophysics, now that we can test theoretical models and compare their predicted neutrino rates with the observations performed by current neutrino telescopes.
 The goal of this work is to perform the first comprehensive comparison of five numerical leptohadronic codes published in the scientific literature, discuss the differences in their numerical implementation of hadronic interactions, and estimate their agreement in various parts of the parameter space.
 As a first part of this project, we limit ourselves to parameters relevant to blazar modeling.
 In addition, we include a comparison of the numerical neutrino spectra against those obtained with simple analytical approximations often used in the literature.
 We release all outputs from the five codes for all the tests we performed, as online material, to be used for benchmarking of new codes.

-The paper is organized as follows: in Section \ref{sec:introonmodels} we describe one-zone blazar emission models and their parameters; in Section \ref{sec:codes} we describe the five codes; in Section \ref{sec:casestudies} we describe the tests we performed; in Section \ref{sec:results} we show the results of the code comparison; in Section \ref{sec:otherscenarios} we discuss non-linear scenarios; in Section \ref{sec:discussion} we discuss the results of the code comparison, and we summarize the conclusions of this work.
-In appendices we provide details on (Appendix \ref{app:analytical}) the semi-analytical neutrino calculation; the effect of numerical resolution on the outputs of individual codes (Appendix \ref{app:resolution}); additional tests we performed (Appendix \ref{app:other}); and also, details on how Bethe-Heitler pair production is implemented in \ath and \lehamoc (Appendix \ref{app:BH}).
+The paper is organized as follows: in Section \ref{sec:introonmodels} we describe one-zone blazar emission models and their parameters; in Section \ref{sec:codes} we describe the five codes and the effect of numerical resolution on the outputs of individual codes; in Section \ref{sec:casestudies} we describe the tests we performed; in Section \ref{sec:results} we show the results of the code comparison; in Section \ref{sec:otherscenarios} we discuss non-linear scenarios; in Section \ref{sec:discussion} we discuss the results of the code comparison, and we summarize the conclusions of this work.
+In appendices we provide details on the semi-analytical neutrino calculation (Appendix \ref{app:analytical}); additional tests we performed (Appendix \ref{app:other}); and also, details on how Bethe-Heitler pair production is implemented in \ath and \lehamoc (Appendix \ref{app:BH}). \\